Katherine Denker

 About Katherine Denker

 Dr. Kathy Denker received her Ph.D. in Interpersonal Communication at the University of Missouri, after completing a M.A. focused on Instructional Communication at the University of Nebraska-Omaha.
-She is an associate professor who also has the privilege of serving as the Director of Graduate Studies and co-director of the Basic Course.
-Her research and teaching stem from the areas of interpersonal and instructional communication, with a focus around issues of power.
-Her work as appeared in book chapters as well as
+She is a professor who also has the privilege of serving as the Director of Graduate Studies.
+Her research and teaching stem from the areas of interpersonal and instructional communication, with a focus around issues of power and identity.
+Her work as appeared in book chapters as well as Journal of Communication Pedagogy, Feminist Pedagogy, Journal of Family Communication, Women & Language, and Computers in Human Behavior among others.

 Education